 Without structure, soils will suffer from anaerobism, waterlogging and nutrient lock-up and, ultimately, plants will die!

 Soil structure can be examined quite easily by visual inspection.
-Dig a hole at least 60cm deep, making sure there are no spade marks along one side.
+Dig a hole approximately 30-40cm deep, making sure there are no spade marks along one side.
 Examine the unmarked side of the hole, inserting a knife or pen at approx 1cm intervals vertically to identify compacted zones where there is greater resistance.

 Looking at root development and for evidence of worm activity will also give an indication of how well-structured your soil is.
 Shallow, restricted rooting and lack of earthworm activity indicate a problem with the soil structure which needs to addressed.